 GST Suvidha Provider meaning GSPs are those entities who have been envisaged to provide innovative and convenient methods to taxpayers and other stakeholders in interacting with the GST Systems – right from registration of entity, to uploading of invoice details, to filing of returns.
 Thus there will be two sets of interactions, one between the application user and the GSP and the second between the GSP and the GST System.
 It is envisaged that the application provider and GSP could be the same entity.

 In the evolving environment of the new GST regime it is envisioned that the GST Suvidha Providers concept is going to play a very important and strategic role.
 It is the endeavour of the GSTN to build the GSP ecosystem, ensure its success by putting in place an open, transparent and participative framework for capable and motivated enterprises and entrepreneurs.

-While the GST System will have a G2B portal for taxpayers to access the GST System there will be a wide variety of tax payers (SME, large enterprise, small retail vendor etc.) who will require different kind of facilities like converting their purchase/sales register data in the GST compliant format, integration of their accounting packages/ERP with the GST System etc. Similarly, the specific needs of an industry or trade could be met by the GSP.
+While the GST System will have a G2B portal for taxpayers to access the GST System there will be a wide variety of taxpayers (SME, large enterprise, small retail vendor, etc.) who will require different kinds of facilities like converting their purchase/sales register data in the GST compliant format, integration of their accounting packages/ERP with the GST System, etc. Similarly, the specific needs of an industry or trade could be met by the GSP.
 In short, the GSP can help the taxpayers in GST compliance through their innovative solutions.

 The benefits of an API based integration are:

 The organisations and entities who are expected to sign up as a GSP for GST are visualised to be as under: